Postdoctoral Fellow / Graduate Student

 Harvard Medical School

-Prior experience in molecular and cell biology, genetics, gene therapy, hematopoiesis, systems biology, and/or bioinformatics is highly desirable.
+Prior experience in molecular and cell biology, genetics, biochemistry, gene therapy, hematopoiesis, systems biology, structural/chemical biology, and/or bioinformatics/computational biology is highly desirable.
 The candidate must be independent in scientific research and writing, self-motivated, ethical, team spirited, and must have exceptional laboratory, communication, organizational, and writing skills.